Bridge between Old and Next Economy

 In addition, mutual understanding is promoted.
-For just as it is not easy for the "old man" to imagine the young world, so it sometimes falls to the juniors to understand why the seniors tick as they do.
-In general, "youngsters" tend to like to do things differently, to re-invent the wheel and to simply ignore the useful "old wisdom".
+For just as it is not easy for the "old man" to think into the young world, so it is sometimes difficult for the Juniors to understand why the seniors tick as they do.
+In general, "youngsters" tend to like to do things differently, to reinvent the wheel and to simply ignore the useful "old wisdom".

 Lack of esteem for the lifework of earlier generations often leads to incomprehension and dispute.
 However, the young professionals are very willing to learn.
 In addition, they are very interested in classical mentoring.
 Over two-thirds could envisage mentoring support.
 Two out of ten millennials even want it explicitly, according to Monster's "World of Work" study.

 This entry is part of the blog parade Mentoring in Germany 2017 from "The Career Makers".

 More knowledge - Podcast, PDF download, eCourse or personal advice